joelostblom/apsc-160/apsc160-lec7-array-functions.md

 Last lecture we covered the why and how of functions, so let’s get active right away by answering the following (you can select multiple).
-We will use the same polling system as before to record answers to you questions, which I just posted in the chat <http://etc.ch/o6Kn>.
+We will use the same polling system as before to record answers to you questions, and you have that link already in the lecture notes, but just in case I also posted it in chat <http://etc.ch/o6Kn>.

 **Q: What are they main benefits of using separate functions instead of putting all the code inside `main`**?